fivethree-team/vscode-ionic-snippets/README.md

 Visual Studio Code Extension adds TypeScript and HTML snippets for Ionic 4.

-All code snippets are based on and follow the Angular style guide [Ionic 4 Api](https://beta.ionicframework.com/docs/api).
+All code snippets are based on and follow the [Ionic 4 Api](https://beta.ionicframework.com/docs/api).

 ## Using Snippets for Ionic 4